Introduction to Different Types of Inverters

 4) Modified Sinusoidal Pulse Width Modulation (MSPWM)

-Due to the characteristic of sine wave, the pulse width of the wave cannot be changed with variation in the modulation index in SPWM technique.
+Due to the characteristics of the sine wave, the pulse width of the wave cannot be changed with variation in the modulation index in the SPWM technique.
 That is the reason, MSPWN technique is introduced.
-In this technique, the carrier signal is applied during the first and last 60-degree interval of each half cycle.
+In this technique, the carrier signal is applied during the first and last 60-degree intervals of each half cycle.
 In this way, its harmonic characteristic is improved.
 The main advantage of this technique is increased fundamental component, reduced number of switching power devices and decreased switching loss.
-The waveform is as shown in below figure.
+The waveform is as shown in the figure below.

 Modified Sinusoidal Pulse Width Modulation